-- b) Investments in units of UCIs other than UCITS cannot exceed 30% of each of the Fund sub-fund's net assets overall. - c) Where the Fund has purchased units in UCITS and/or other UCIs, the assets of these UCITS or other UCIs are not combined for the purposes of the limits provided for in Section 3 above. - d) When the Fund invests in units of other UCITS and/or other UCIs that are managed, directly or by delegation, by the Management Company or by any other company to which the Management Company is linked as part of a joint management or control process or via a direct or indirect interest in the voting rights of at least 10%, the Management Company or the other company cannot invoice subscription or redemption rights relating to the Fund's investment in the units of these other UCITS and/or other UCIs.
+- b) Investments in units of UCIs other than UCITS cannot exceed 30% of each of the Fund sub-fund's net assets overall. - c) Where the Fund has purchased units in UCITS and/or other UCIs, the assets of these UCITS or other UCIs are not combined for the purposes of the limits provided for in Section 3 above. - d) Where the Fund invests in units of other UCITS and/or other UCIs that are managed either directly or on a delegated basis by the Management Company or by any other company to which the Management Company is linked as part of a joint management or control process or via a direct or indirect interest in the voting rights of at least 10%, the Management Company or the other company cannot invoice subscription or redemption rights relating to the Fund's investment in the units of these other UCITS and/or other UCIs.